praneeth-bojanala5/realitystream/cuML/Readme.md

-**CONTEXT**
+# cuML (GPU) path

+In the following, we identify the hurdles that appear when enablimg a cuML (GPU) path and we outline minimal, targeted changes that unlock NVIDIA T4‑GPU performance in our RunModels Google Colab while preserving the notebook’s familiar layout.

-_Run_Models.ipynb_ already delivers a well‑structured CPU workflow—data ingestion, preprocessing, SMOTE for class imbalance, model training and evaluation.
+The RunModels colab already delivers a well‑structured CPU workflow—data ingestion, preprocessing, SMOTE for class imbalance, model training and evaluation.
 Parameter widgets let analysts experiment easily.
-The goal of this report is to identify the hurdles that appear when we try to enable a cuML (GPU) path and to outline minimal, targeted changes that unlock NVIDIA T4‑GPU performance in Google Colab while preserving the notebook’s familiar layout.

 **IDENTIFIED TECHNICAL ISSUES**